ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 For NTP settings:

 1. Go to **Manage, Settings, Time Configuration**.
-* Enter `servertime.service.softlayer.com` as the NTP server. <!-- is this current?-->
+* Enter `servertime.service.softlayer.com` as the NTP server.
 * Set the **NTP Service Startup Policy** to `Start and stop with host`.

 ***Creating a distributed virtual switch for the capacity hosts***